 There’s nothing worse than an overcooked omelette.
 It should be cooked until it’s just set and not browned.
 Once it’s browned, the egg deteriorates in flavor and texture.
 Follow these steps for moist and fluffy omelettes every time.

-- Beat eggs – in a small bowl, combine 2 eggs and a pinch of salt then beat with a fork until frothy.
+- Beat eggs – in a small bowl, combine 2 eggs and a pinch of salt, then beat with a fork or whisk until frothy.

 - Heat skillet – place a small non-stick pan over medium heat and melt in 1/2 Tbsp of butter.
-Once butter is melted and bubbly, add beaten eggs and reduce heat to low.
+Once butter is melted and bubbly, pour in the egg mixture and reduce heat to low.

 - Pull cooked eggs with a spatula into the center, allowing the liquid eggs to fill in the space.
 Watch the video tutorial above to see this process in action.